 4. Drinking of intoxicating beverages by a driver or his pit crew on racing premises in advance of, or while competing in any program is strictly forbidden.
 Any person who shows evidence of having partaken of alcoholic beverages will be required to leave the premises immediately and may be subject to a fine of no less than $ 200.00.
 Use of illegal drugs at any time shall be cause for immediate, indefinite suspension and/ or fine no less than $ 200.00.
 Glass containers are not allowed on the Grayson County Speedway property.
 Repeated glass being found in your pit spot is grounds for a fine.

 7. No participant shall participate in fights in the pits or on racing premises at any time.
-YOU WILL BE fined $200, suspended 2 weeks, and get a free ride to jail with charges.
+You may be fined up to $200, and other disciplinary actions may be taken.
 If you go to someone’s pit, you are in the wrong, every time, period.

 8. Any disorderly conduct to include fighting, bad language, unusual or inappropriate behavior, or intentional destruction of cars or equipment will cause suspension from premises for length of time deemed necessary by Grayson County Speedway officials.
 Once suspended, and individual may be required to post a cash bond or fine before being allowed to return.

 9. If a driver is barred for bad conduct, his car may also be barred for the same period of time.

 10. No firearms are allowed within the confines of Grayson County Speedway property.

 11. Anyone carrying lug wrenches, jack handles or club like objects within the intent of causing bodily harm is subject to permanent barring.

 12. The patrolmen on duty are given the right by management to enforce the rules and regulations of Grayson County Speedway as well as all county, state and federal laws.